 The scale of parochial fees is laid down by General Synod in an annual Parochial Fees Order.
-A copy of any updated scale is sent by the Commissioners to each stipendiary incumbent and priest-in-charge and is published on the Church of England website.
+A copy of any updated scale is sent by the Commissioners to each stipendiary incumbent and priest-in-charge and is published on the Church of England website and also the diocesan website.